Avi GSLB Architecture, Terminology, and Object Model

-All members of a GSLB pool share the same priority, but each member of the pool may potentially have different weights, integers ranging 1-20, and defaulting to 1.
+All members of a GSLB pool share the same priority, but each member of the pool may potentially have different weights.
 When a pool is selected and its load is distributed across the members via the round-robin algorithm, these weights dictate the fraction directed to each member.
-In the example depicted below, as long as VS-B3 and VS-B4 are healthy and able to accept load, GslbPool_3’s higher priority will direct all load to it, but weights will cause Avi Vantage will direct 40% of that load to VS-B3 and 60% to VS-B4.
+In the example depicted below, as long as VS-B3 and VS-B4 are healthy and able to accept load, GslbPool_3’s higher priority will direct all load to it, but weights will cause Avi Vantage to direct 40% of that load to VS-B3 and 60% to VS-B4.

 Active and Backup Pools

 An active/backup configuration is used for backup/disaster recovery.
 One GSLB pool could be configured as the active pool and another GSLB pool as standby.
 If/when all virtual services in the active pool go down, the GSLB DNS instead directs global-app traffic to the (former) standby pool.

 There exist a variety of active/active configurations.
 All are used to put more resources to work as well as increase application availability.